Khloe Kardashian Spent Mother’s Day Sans Tristan Thompson

 For now, it appears as if Khloe and Tristan are determined to make their life together work so that they can provide their daughter with a beautiful family life as she grows up.
 Although Khloe’s family doesn’t love that Tristan hurt her so badly, they have her back as always, and they provide support to her in whatever way they can.

-Both Khloe and True looked happy over the weekend, and the Keeping Up With The Kardashians star kept things real when shared some of her struggles with returning to her post-pregnancy weight and body.
+Both Khloe and True looked happy over the weekend, and the Keeping Up With the Kardashians star kept things real when she shared some of her struggles with returning to her post-pregnancy weight and body.